-- 1.1 This screening report is an assessment of whether (or not) the contents of the Mavesyn Ridware Neighbourhood Plan (MRNP) requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/ EC and associated Environmental Assessment of Plans and Programmes Regulations 2004.
-A SEA is required if the Neighbourhood Plan is likely to have a significant effect on the environment. - 1.2 This report will also screen to determine whether the Neighbourhood Plan requires a Habitats Regulations Assessment (HRA) in accordance with Article 6(3) and (4) of the EU Habitats Directive and with Regulation 63 of the Conservation of Habitats and Species Regulations 2017.
-A HRA is required when it is deemed that likely adverse significant effects may occur on protected European Sites (Natura 2000 sites) as a result of the implementation of a plan/project.
+- 1.1 This screening report is an assessment of whether (or not) the contents of the Little Aston neighbourhood plan (LANP) require a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/ EC and associated Environmental Assessment of Plans and Programmes Regulations 2004.
+A SEA is required if the Neighbourhood Plan is likely to have a significant effect on the environment. - 1.2 This report will also screen to determine whether the neighbourhood plan requires a Habitats Regulations Assessment (HRA) in accordance with Article 6(3) and (4) of the EU Habitats Directive and with Regulation 63 of the Conservation of Habitats and Species Regulations 2017.
+A HRA is required when it is deemed that likely adverse significant effects may occur on protected European Sites (Natura 2000 sites) because of the implementation of a plan/project.
 As a general 'rule of thumb' it is identified that sites with pathways of 10-15km of the plan/project boundary should be included with an HRA.
-Appendix 1 shows the plan boundary in relation to the 15km radius of Natura 2000 sites. - 1.3 This screening assessment has taken place on the draft 'Mavesyn Ridware Neighbourhood Plan (July 2023)' as provided by Mavesyn Ridware Parish Council for the purposes of this screening assessment in July 2023.
-The purpose of the MRNP is to provide a set of statutory planning policies to guide development within the neighbourhood area over the life of the plan.
+Appendix 1 shows the plan boundary in relation to the 15km radius of Natura 2000 sites. - 1.3 This screening assessment has taken place on the draft 'Little Aston Neighbourhood Plan Review 2024-2040 (July 2024)' provided by Shenstone Parish Council for the purposes of this screening assessment September 2024.
+The purpose of the LANP is to provide a set of statutory planning policies to guide development within the neighbourhood area over the life of the plan.
 The Plan provides a series of policies under several themes/areas which it hopes will guide development. - 1.4 The legislative background set out in the following section outlines the regulations that require the need for this screening exercise.
-Section 3 provides a screening assessment of both the likely significant environmental effects of the MRNP and the need for SEA.
-Section 4 provides a screening assessment of both the likely significant effects of the implementation of the MRNP and the need for a Habitats Regulation Assessment. - 1.5 This report will be split into two sections, the first covering the screening for the SEA and the second will cover the screening process for the HRA.
+Section 3 provides a screening assessment of both the likely significant environmental effects of the LANP and the need for SEA.
+Section 4 provides a screening assessment of both the likely significant effects of the implementation of the LANP and the need for a Habitats Regulation Assessment. - 1.5 This report will be split into two sections, the first covering the screening for the SEA and the second will cover the screening process for the HRA.
 A summary of findings and conclusions for both screening processes can be found at Section 5.